Periodic Table

 It can gain five extra electrons to have stable electronic structure/configuration 2:8:8.
 Donating requires less energy, and thus Aluminium reacts by donating its three outer electrons.

-Elements with less than four electrons in the outer energy level donates /lose the outer electrons to be stable and form a positively charged ion called cation.
+Elements with less than four electrons in the outer energy level donate or lose the outer electrons to become stable and form a positively charged ion called a cation.

-Elements with more than four electrons in the outer energy level gain /acquire extra electrons in the outer energy level to be stable and form a negatively charged ion called anion.
+Elements with more than four electrons in the outer energy level gain or acquire extra electrons in the outer energy level to become stable and form a negatively charged ion called an anion.

-The charge carried by an ion is equal to the number of electrons gained/acquired or donated/lost.
+The charge carried by an ion is equal to the number of electrons gained or acquired, or donated or lost.

 Examples of ion formation